1. SafeTRANS Forum, 17th June 2025

 DLR Institute of Systems Engineering for Future Mobility

 In an increasingly digitalized and interconnected world, systems are growing in complexity, longevity and level of automation, up to autonomy.
 Yet, these systems are supposed to assist and support humans and to adhere to their needs.
 They consequently have to be usable, safe and effective.
-This requires a fundamentally human-centered perspective not only when designing these systems, but also covering their whole lifecycle from conceptualization and development to deployment, operation and decommissioning.
+These trends yield two main challenges: (a) extending traditional systems engineering tasks to cover the complete lifespan of these systems, thus yielding continuous design processes for human centered engineering and (b) incorporating safe and trustworthy AI methods into these processes to help coping with complexity, design space exploration, and human centered evaluation. .

-Lifecycle-spanning human-centered systems engineering addresses critical challenges such as evolving user needs, organizational change, technological advance and obsolescence, and ethical accountability.
+Lifecycle-spanning human-centered systems engineering supported by AI methods and tools addresses critical challenges such as evolving user needs, organizational change, technological advance and obsolescence, ethical accountability, trustworthiness of AI methods, standardization, and many more.
 It fosters resilient, inclusive, and adaptable solutions which function technically and support the real-world contexts in which they are embedded.
-As systems become more autonomous and integrated into everyday life, considering the human element at every stage is no longer optional—it becomes essential.
+As systems become more autonomous and integrated into everyday life, using AI methods to support the Engineering tasks considering the human element at every stage is no longer optional—it becomes essential.

-With this workshop, SafeTRANS is inviting its community from industry and academia to discuss open issues, current trends in research, and needs for research and envelopment in lifecycle-spanning human-centered systems engineering.
-Centered around four research topics "Integration of human factors into the Engineering Process", "Safety Assessment with Humans-in-the-Loop", "Human-System-Interaction and –Integration" and "AI support for Human Centered Engineering", we will identify the state-of-the-art, open gaps, needs for further research, and opportunities for collaboration.
+With this workshop, SafeTRANS is inviting its community from industry and academia to discuss open issues, current trends in research, and needs for research and envelopment in lifecycle-spanning, AI supported, human-centered systems engineering.
+Centered around three research topics "AI supported Human Centered Systems Engineering", "Certification of AI-based Systems", and "Validation of Evolutionary Systems", we will identify the state-of-the-art, open gaps, needs for further research, and opportunities for collaboration.

 The SafeTRANS Forum is collocated with the yearly meeting of the Archimedes Consortium, a cooperation of four internationally renowned research institutes, namely